FAQ

 E-mail info@vaduz.li

-The House Archives of the Reigning Princes of Liechtenstein form part of the Princely Collections Art Service GmbH & Co OG and are located in Vienna.
-It houses the records of the princely family.
+The archives of the House of Liechtenstein are part of the Princely Collections Art Service GmbH & Co OG and are located in Vienna.
+The Princely Collections houses the records of the princely family.

-The archive is one of the best preserved archives of the nobility in the German-speaking world and, along with the Liechtenstein National Archives, is the most important archive for the history of Liechtenstein.
+The archive is one of the best-preserved archives of the nobility in the German-speaking world and, along with the National Archives, the most important archive for the history of Liechtenstein.

-The holdings of the Hausarchiv were divided between Vienna and Vaduz in 1945.
-In Vienna, primarily records relating to the central and local administration are kept.
-At Vaduz Castle there are archival records relating to family history, as well as the majority of the manuscripts.
+The holdings of the Princely Collections were divided between Vienna and Vaduz in 1945.
+Records relating to the central and local administration are primarily kept in Vienna.
+At the Vaduz Castle are archival records relating to family history, as well as the majority of the manuscripts.

-In 2007, Prince Hans-Adam II arranged for the transfer of all archive material with a key date of the end of 1954 from Vaduz Castle to Vienna.
-The more recent archive material is at Vaduz Castle.
+In 2007, Prince Hans-Adam II arranged for the transfer of all records dating up to the end of 1954 from Vaduz Castle to Vienna.
+The more recent documents are kept at the Vaduz Castle.

 Address